MecSim/MecSimCalc-docs/docs/Self-Hosting-Apps/Localhost.md

 ---
 sidebar_label: "Localhost"
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Self hosting on localhost

-MecSimCalc allows you to download your app and run it locally on your own computer or on your own server.
+MecSimCalc allows you to download your app and run it locally on your own computer and run it on http://localhost:3000.